sbhusal123/tailwind-revisited/Docs/Positioning.md

 > What this does is, positions the one div relative to another, yet the child position is absolute.

+**Note**
-**Note that the positioning from top and bottom is controlled with top-strength left-strength bottom-strength.**
+- the positioning from top and bottom is controlled with top-strength left-strength bottom-strength. **
+- Margin, Padding is controlled with the similar class.